peterhcharlton/starter-hugo-academic/content/extras/intro_to_pulse_wave_modelling_transcript.md

 ## Acknowledgment

-None of this would have been possible without [Dr Jordi Alastruey-Arimon](http://haemod.uk/members/ja), who provided the [model](http://haemod.uk/nektar) and supervision, and also the British Heart Foundation, who funded the work.
+None of this would have been possible without:
+- [Dr Jordi Alastruey-Arimon](http://haemod.uk/members/ja), who provided the [model](http://haemod.uk/nektar) and supervision
+- The British Heart Foundation, who funded the work
+- COST Action CA18216 "Network for Research in Vascular Ageing" supported by COST (European Cooperation in Science and Technology)